 \section{Abstract}

 {\sc Abstract.} This paper studies causal inference in randomized experiments under network interference.
-Most of the literature assumes a model of interference under which treatments assigned to alters beyond a certain network distance from the ego have no effect on the ego's response.
-However, many models of social interactions do not satisfy this assumption.
-This paper proposes a substantially weaker model of ``approximate neighborhood interference'' (ANI), under which treatments assigned to alters further from the ego have a smaller, but potentially nonzero, impact on the ego's response.
-We show that ANI is satisfied in well-known models of social interactions.
-We also prove that, under ANI, standard inverse-probability weighting estimators can consistently estimate useful exposure effects and are asymptotically normal under asymptotics taking the network size large.
+Commonly used models of interference posit that treatments assigned to alters beyond a certain network distance from the ego have no effect on the ego's response.
+However, this assumption is violated in common models of social interactions.
+We propose a substantially weaker model of ``approximate neighborhood interference'' (ANI) under which treatments assigned to alters further from the ego have a smaller, but potentially nonzero, effect on the ego's response.
+We formally verify that ANI holds for well-known models of social interactions.
+Under ANI, restrictions on the network topology, and asymptotics under which the network size increases, we prove that standard inverse-probability weighting estimators consistently estimate useful exposure effects and are approximately normal.
 For inference, we consider a network HAC variance estimator.
-Under a finite population model, we show the estimator is biased but that the bias can be interpreted as the variance of unit-level exposure effects.
+Under a finite population model, we show that the estimator is biased but that the bias can be interpreted as the variance of unit-level exposure effects.
 This generalizes Neyman's well-known result on conservative variance estimation to settings with interference.

 {\sc JEL Codes}: C22, C31, C57

 {\sc Keywords}: causal inference, network interference, social networks